infobip/mobile-messaging-cordova-plugin/README.md

     <variable name="ANDROID_GMS_VER_OVERRIDE" value="10.+" />
 </plugin>
 ```
+> #### Notice
+> Make sure to remove and add the plugin if you want to change any of these parameters.

 ### How do I get Infobip's unique (push registration) ID?
 In order to get Infobip's unique push registration identifier issued by the server you need to implement the following code: